 The wrong keyword types can make a big difference to your PPC ads campaign, and if you don’t use the right keyword matches, you’re in serious trouble.

-You can add your own keywords to an Adwords campaign in 3 different formats as follows:
+You can add your own keywords to a Google Ads campaign in 3 different formats as follows:

 - Broad match – ad will show regardless of the order the keywords appear

 - Phrase match – the phrase has to match any part of the search query for your ad to be found.